 The commodification of health care has shifted doctors’ focus away from the healing of patients to the bottom line.
 Clinician burnout is at an all-time high.
 Attending is the antidote.
-With compassion and intelligence, Epstein offers "a concise guide to his view of what mindfulness is, its value, and how it is a skill that anyone can work to acquire" (Library Journal).
+With compassion and intelligence, Epstein offers a crucial, timely book that shows us how we can restore humanity to medicine, guides us toward a better overall quality of care, and reminds us of what matters most.